Domestic violence against men: Estimates of male victimization

 In New Zealand, the twenty-one year Dunedin Multidisciplinary Health and Development Study, published in 1999, reported that of their sample of 1,037 people, 27% of women and 34% of men reported being physically abused by a partner, with 37% of women and 22% of men reporting they had perpetrated intimate partner violence.
 Also in New Zealand, a 2009 report by the Journal of Applied Social Psychology evaluated samples of university students (35 female, 27 male), general population (34 female, 27 male), and incarcerated participants (15 female, 24 male), and found that 16.7% of the male respondents reported physical abuse (12.9% for students and 15.4% for convicts), while 29.5% reported bidirectional (i.e. both partners commit IPV) violence (14.5% for students and 51.3% for convicts).

 The 2006 International Dating Violence Study, which investigated intimate partner violence amongst 13,601 students across thirty-two-nations found that "about one-quarter of both male and female students had physically attacked a partner during that year".
 It reported that 24.4% of males had experienced minor intimate partner violence and 7.6% had experienced "severe assault".

 In 2012, two Swedish studies were released that showed men experienced IPV at rates similar to women—8% per year in one study and 11% per year in the other.

-In the United Kingdom, there was a survey that indicated that 9% of males had experienced some form of partner abuse, which amounts to around 1.4 million men, this includes stalking, physical violence, and sexual assault.
-A seminal US study found that intimate partner violence victims are often slapped, kicked, punched, grabbed, or choked by their partners.
+In the United Kingdom, there was a survey that indicated that 9% of males had experienced some form of partner abuse.
 A growing body of international research indicated that men and women experience Intimate partner violence in some similar proportions.
 An example might be a recent survey from Canada's national statistical agency that concluded that "equal proportions of men and women reported being victims of spousal violence during the preceding 5 years (4% respectively)."

-The surveys that were mentioned indicated small proportions of men (less than 20% of victims) will tell the police or a health professional about their victimization.
-This is perhaps due to well-grounded fears that they will be scorned, ridiculed, or disbelieved by these authorities.
-A recent research paper by Dr. Elizabeth Bates from the University of Cumbria found that the overarching experience of male intimate partner violence victims was that "no one would ever believe me."
-One victim noted, "I told friends, they laughed while another stated... the police, they laughed."
-Laughter is a common response to male victims of intimate partner violence.
+Perceptions

+Stereotypes of men being proactive, powerful, and controlling, and "40 years of feminist tradition" that assumes women are the sole victims of intimate partner violence can make it difficult for men to be believed by others, and can even make it difficult for men to believe people when they are told that they are the victims of partner violence.
+It is very common for men to avoid reporting or admitting to cases of domestic violence due to various reasons, such as fear of ridicule, embarrassment, and the lack of support.
+This taboo subject is often trivialized and ignored by society, which makes it hard to determine how prevalent this issue is.
+Due to the lack of support services and health care professionals, male victims often do not receive the necessary assistance.